How to Consciously Approach Black Friday

 On the one hand, Black Friday and Cyber Monday are one-day events.
 On the other hand, many businesses now run promotions throughout the whole month of November.

-Depending on the type of message you are sharing, the longer your campaign runs, the harder it can be to keep momentum.
-To help you decide on a timeline, build a simple calendar that goes back from the date and highlights the different ways you are looking to tease your audience.
+Lesson in action: To help you decide on a timeline, build a simple calendar that goes back from the date and highlights the different ways you are looking to tease your audience.

 Are you running weekly giveaways?
 Daily product spotlights?
 It will help to build a calendar.
+When in doubt, try to plan your activities around the 14-day mark.

 The exception that confirms the rule comes from Deciem, which, since 2015, encouraged their community to shop slow and remove the time pressure.
 They publicised that every product was on sale for the entire month of November.